 3. Use finance and accounting automation tools

-Manual accounting processes such as data entry and spreadsheets often increase the time it takes for businesses to get paid.
+Manual accounting processes such as data entry and spreadsheets often increase the time it takes for businesses to get paid, so you could try finance and accounting outsourcing services to help you.
 In contrast, finance and accounting automation tools make the process of managing cash flow efficient, fast, and accurate.

 When selecting cash flow automation tools, look for software or apps that are user-friendly.
 That way, employees won’t have to spend too much time learning how to use new software.
 It should also be easy on the customer side so as not to slow down any checkout processes or slow down your website.